threefoldtech/jumpscale_lib/JumpscaleLib/clients/blockchain/tfchain/README.md

 # Assume cl is a previously loaded client, see above
 cl.wallet.sign_transaction(tx)

-# Print the transaction json, so it can be shared to other signers
+# Convert the transaction to json, so it can be shared to other signers
-tx.json
+jsontx = tx.json

+#Sign it through the a cosigner wallet
+tx = j.clients.tfchain.create_transaction_from_json(jsontx)
+secondsignerwallet.sign_transaction(tx)

+# the last signer commits it to the network as well
+thirdsignerwallet.sign_transaction(tx, commit=True)
 ```

 ### Full description